My Home page My small classic microphone collection My classic Jaguar My TV/Radio ads

 Try the mic!
 Remember they always have low output, and if your mic has an output impedance of only 30ohms (as they often did) then consider a replacement transformer.
 If the mic is worth it then a serious ribbon transformer will also be worth it.

+A good transformer can make a huge difference in the quality of a ribbon mic.
 This supplier in the US has Lundahl transformers, and the service is very good.
-The ribbon mic unit is: LL2911 Recommend this transformer! http://www.kandkaudio.com
+The ribbon mic unit is: LL2911 I recommend this transformer! http://www.kandkaudio.com.

 If your finished result sounds "honky" then the ribbon is too tight and you're hearing a high resonant frequency from the ribbon.* See Dave Royer's comments above.

-It's ok to do the "light breathe" test, hold the motor with the ribbon in front of your face and very gently breathe across it, observe the flutter, it should be a gentle flutter that doesn't seem to taught.
-Vague instruction I know but a tight ribbon is bvious and a loose one is too, a just right ribbon is minimal movement each end with a healthy flutter in the middle.
+It's ok to do the "light breathe" test, hold the motor with the ribbon in front of your face and very gently breathe across it, observe the flutter, it should be a gentle flutter that doesn't seem too taught.
+Vague instruction I know but a tight ribbon is obvious and a loose one is too, a just right ribbon is minimal movement each end with a moderate flutter in the middle.
 It is also well known that the impedance of the preamp used reflects back into the mic and affects the impedance of the ribbon so it is important to use a preamp that suits your mic.*See Dave Royer's comments above

-In my studio some mic pre's like the ribbon more than others.
-Surprisingly a cheap Behringer mixer pre works better on my ribbons than my TL Audio valve unit.
-I suspect it's the impedance matching more than anything.You also need to know what output impedance the transformer is, some old ribbons are very low impedance (30 ohms) and some others are high impedance (up to 50k).
-Either of these will produce a low output into a modern low impedance mic pre which is usually about 200/600 ohms.
-If you can use a multimeter then check the dc resistance of the transformer output but first disconnect one of the primary wires to the ribbon or you might damage it.
+If you still want to proceed to check the dc resistance of the transformer output first disconnect one of the primary wires to the ribbon or you might damage it.
 In general a 200ohm impedance will read about a tenth of that as DC resistance.
 If the transformer output reads 800 to 900ohms or so then it is likely a high impedance output meant to work into a valve circuit.
 Simple way around this is to obtain a high to low impedance converter, or in the case of 30 ohm outputs (very low) companies like Sowter make a suitable 30 to 200 ohm converting transformer.
 This will make a difference with a ribbon, matched correctly it will come alive.
 Ideally the primary should read about .22 ohms and the secondary maybe 20 - 50 ohms dc resistance.
 Certainly if the output side reads more than say 500 ohms then it's a high impedance transformer.
-The Coles 4038 early STC versions are mostly very low impedance (30 ohms) and really need bumping up to 200.
+Once again though..bare in mind some mic pres simply work better with ribbons than others despite supposed impedance matching. .

 Links:

 A great article written by Ty Ford, interesting bits of info plus insights into some ribbon mic history.
-Ty knows his craft, his homepage is well worth a visit. www.tyford.com
+Ty knows his craft, his homepage is well worth a visit.

 Spike The Mic a homemade ribbon microphone